Most kids are ready for a balance bike around 18 months of age. But what happens when they want a bike even sooner than that?

-Price: Price not available (Last updated: 2023-06-04 at 02:10 – More Info)
+Price: Price not available (Last updated: 2023-12-02 at 22:14 – More Info)

-Early Rider Spherolvelo Ride-On
+Early Rider Bella Velio

 Wishbone 3-in-1 Tricycle

 Price: $279.99 (Last updated: 2023-11-30 at 14:07 – More Info)

 Hape Scoot Around Ride-On

 For the eco-minded, the wooden Scoot Around is a great choice.
 It is made of wood sourced from sustainable forests and keeps you from having yet another plastic toy in the house.

-Price: $57.37 (Last updated: 2023-06-04 at 02:10 – More Info)
+Price: $51.00 (Last updated: 2023-12-02 at 22:14 – More Info)

 Kinderfeets TinyTot Tricycle

 The Kinderfeets TinyTot has the look and feel of a real bike, but with three wheels rather than two.
 The larger size wheels allow kids to move faster than the tiny caster wheels on the Scuttlebug, for instance.

-Price: (Last updated: – More Info)
+Price: $109.99 (Last updated: 2023-11-17 at 00:20 – More Info)